Sky Sport (New Zealand): Channels

 All Sky Sport channels are broadcast in 1080i high definition.

 Pop-up channels

 Additional Sky Sport channels are launched in order to broadcast major events such as the Australian Tennis Open and the Olympic Games.

 Outside Broadcasting

 Sky owned Outside Broadcasting Limited from 2010 to 2021, providing outside broadcast facilities for Sky Sport coverage with eight broadcast trucks and fly away kits.
-These traveled the length of New Zealand and overseas to covered events for Sky Sport since its arrival into New Zealand in 2001.
+These traveled the length of New Zealand and overseas to cover events for Sky Sport.
 These trucks were also contracted out to other television networks like TVNZ and Māori Television.
 On 12 August 2020, Sky announced it had sold Outside Broadcasting to NEP New Zealand, part of American production company NEP Group.
 As part of the transaction, NEP will be Sky's outsourced technical production partner in New Zealand until at least 2030.
 The sale was cleared by the Commerce Commission on 5 February 2021.